nesl/auritus/README.md

 ## Citation
 Please cite this as:

-Saha S.S., Sandha S.S., Pei S., Jain V., Wang Z., Li Y., Sarker A., Srivastava M. (2021) Auritus - An Open Source Optimization Toolkit for Training and Deployment of Human Movement Models and Filters Using Earables. (accepted) Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (2022): 1-34.
+Saha S.S., Sandha S.S., Pei S., Jain V., Wang Z., Li Y., Sarker A., Srivastava M. (2022) "Auritus: An Open-Source Optimization Toolkit for Training and Development of Human Movement Models and Filters Using Earables." (accepted) Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (2022): 1-34.

 ## Code Credits